The gradient flow of the potential energy on the space of arcs: Introduction

-In the presence of a constant gravity $g\in \R^d$, the motion equations for the inextensible string become Galileo \cite{RenEl} thought that the shape of a stationary chain with two fixed ends, which is a time-independent solution to \eqref{eq:geodgrav}, was a parabola, but Johann Bernoulli proved that it was a catenary.
+In the presence of a constant gravity $g\in \R^d$, the motion equations for the inextensible string become The celebrated catenary problem of finding the shape of a stationary chain with two fixed ends corresponds to the time-independent solution to \eqref{eq:geodgrav}.
+Galileo \cite{RenEl} thought that it was a parabola, but Johann Bernoulli, Leibniz and Huygens proved that it was a hyperbolic cosine.
 System \eqref{eq:geodgrav}, \eqref{e:bkg} can be deemed as a manifestation of the physical principle of least action \cite{F64} for the Lagrangian action where is the potential energy of the string.
 We refer to \cite[Section 2.6]{JDE17} for the details and for a discussion of links between the inextensible string \eqref{eq:geodgrav}, the geodesic interpretation of motion of an ideal incompressible fluid (associated with the names of Arnold and Brenier), and the optimal transport theory.
 In particular, Euler's equations for ideal incompressible fluid, together with the whip equations \eqref{eq:geod}, are examples of geodesic equations on infinite-dimensional manifolds of volume preserving immersions endowed with the $L^2$ metric \cite{BMM16}.
 Apart from that, \eqref{eq:geodgrav} can be recast \cite{JDE17} into a discontinuous system of conservation laws as well as into so-called ``total variation wave equation''.

 Not much is known (see \cite{Preston-2011, JDE17} and the references therein) about existence and regularity of the exponential map on $\mathcal{A}$, which is equivalent to the question of well-posedness of the inextensible string equations \eqref{eq:geod} (or, more generally, \eqref{eq:geodgrav}) with the boundary conditions \eqref{e:bkg} and the initial conditions The applicability of standard geometric tools is impeded by low regularity of the Levi-Civita connection on $\mathcal{A}$, but PDE methods appeared to be slightly more helpful.
 Smooth solutions to \eqref{eq:geod}, \eqref{e:bkg}, \eqref{e:ikg} exist locally in time \cite{Preston-2011}.
 Global solvability of \eqref{eq:geodgrav}, \eqref{e:bkg}, \eqref{e:ikg} has only been shown in the sense of generalized Young measures \cite{JDE17}.